 After lying to police about her alibi and fabricating a false home-invasion tale to the media, Arias finally settled on an account: she admitted that she was the murderer, but she'd killed in order to protect herself.
 For years, her trial became a national spectacle, rife with discrepancies, ethical complaints, and testimony laced with graphic images of sex and violence.
 In April 2015, the 37-year-old was finally sentenced to life in prison - without possibility of parole.

-Here's everything you need to know about the bone-chilling case before tuning in.
+Here's everything you need to know about the bone-chilling case.

 A rocky relationship

 Alexander met Arias, a photographer, at a 2006 conference in Las Vegas.
 The two hit it off right away and Alexander, a devout member of the Church of Jesus Christ of Latter-Day Saints, convinced Arias to check out "The Book of Mormon," according to a 2013 PEOPLE article.
 She converted to Mormonism in November 2006.
 The deeply enamored couple had a passionate, yet quick-lived romance during which they exchanged 82,000 emails, according to court records.
 After five months together, the two called it quits in June 2007, however they continued to exchange sexually explicit text messages for the next two years.

 "[Arias] was totally obsessed with him," Alexander's close friend Sky Hughes told The Huffington Post.
 "She wouldn't let him go.
 Whenever he would try to sever all ties, she would threaten to kill herself ...
 He would tell her he didn't want anything to do with her, and she would show up at his house.
 We knew it was her.
 We didn't want it to be her, but [we] just knew it was."

 When Alexander began dating other women, Arias slashed his tires, hacked into his Facebook, and stalked him on outings.
 According to PEOPLE, Alexander told a friend, "Don't be surprised if you find me dead one day."